dnsimple/dnsimple-support/content/articles/domain-resolution-issues.markdown

 You can check the domain resolution status using [Is It DNSimple?](http://isitdnsimple.com/).
 The resolution status is also displayed on the domain page in your DNSimple account.

-This is a checklist of common issues to help you if a domain is not resolving correctly:
+The following is a checklist of common issues to help you if a domain is not resolving correctly.

 ## Name server propagation delay